merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 import anvio.reactionnetwork as rn
 ```

 ### Genomic networks

 The four {% include ARTIFACT name="contigs-db" %} files in our data pack for the four strains we have worked with contain gene calls with KO annotations and reaction networks based on the KOs.
 Genes were annotated with KOs using {% include PROGRAM name="anvi-run-kegg-kofams" %}, and networks were constructed with {% include PROGRAM name="anvi-reaction-network" %}.

 List the strains and their database files.
 Load reaction networks into memory.
-The dictionary of reaction networks is keyed by a tuple, as co-culture "metagenomic" reaction networks keyed by tuples of strain IDs will be added to the dictionary.
+The dictionary of reaction networks is keyed by tuples, as co-culture "metagenomic" reaction networks keyed by tuples of strain IDs will be added to the dictionary.

 ```python
 all_strains = ['SH22', 'SH24', 'SH4', 'SH40']